akb825/DeepSea/modules/Scene/SceneAnimation/README.md

 			* `"Translation"`: x, y, z offset.
 			* `"Scale"`: x, y, z scale factors.
 			* `"Rotation"`: x, y, z Euler angles in degrees.
+* `"KeyframeAnimation"`: values to set on an animation tree interpolated by time value.
+	* `file`: file with the keyframe animation.
+If omitted, the data will be provided inline.
+	* `fileType`: the name of the type, such as "gltf".
+If omitted, the type is inferred from the file extension.
+	* `keyframes`: array of keyframes and channels that comprise the animation.
+If "file" is set, this will be the list of keyframe animation names.
+If "file" is not set, each element of the array has the following members:
+		* `keyframeTimes`: array of times for each keyframe in seconds.
+		* `channels`: array of channels associated with the keyframe times.
+Each element of the array has the following members:
+			* `node`: the name of the node the channel applies to.
+			* `component`: the component to apply the value to.
+See the `dsAnimationComponent` enum for values, removing the type prefix.
+			* `interpolation`: the interpolation method of the.
+See the `dsAnimationInterpolation` enum for values, removing the type prefix.
+			* `values`: The values for the animation component as an array of float arrays.
+The inner arrays have 3 elements for translation and scale, or 4 elements for a quaternion for rotation.
+The outer array has either one element for each keyframe time for step and linear interpolation, or three elements for each keyframe time for cubic interpolation.
+The three cubic values are the in tangent, value, and out tangent, respectively.
 * `"NodeMapCache"`: cache for node mappings between animations and animation trees.
 This contains no extra data members.

 ## Scene Nodes